We are currently welcoming new chapters applications. See below for more details on how to form a Chapter and application details.

 - may implement or participate in our programmes and campaigns.

 The Application Process

 Want to submit an application?
 Applications for new chapters will open in early October 2019.

 The general process is as follows:

-- Before emailing us, check to see whether there is a Chapter in your organisation already.
+- Check to see whether there is a Chapter in your organisation already.
 While we encourage chapters of different sizes to be formed within the same area (such as country-wide Chapter as well as local organisation chapters also covered by the coverage of the country-wide Chapter), we rarely authorise an application for a new chapter in overlapping regions if the groups are not in contact with each other first.
 This helps to ensure that activities are complimentary rather than competitive.

-- If your location fits the above criteria, request the application form (details available in early 2019).
-You will receive the form within two weeks.
-WHPC will review the information you have provided within 8 weeks and determine if you should move to Chapter status.
+- WHPC will review the information you have provided within 8 weeks and determine if you should move to Chapter status.

 - Successful applicants will be asked to provide a logo and contact information to be shared on the WHPC website.